ui/stamps-api-docs/source/redemption_api.rst

-400                 Bad Request - Often missing a required parameter 401                 Unauthorized – Often missing or wrong authentication token 403                 Forbidden – You do not have permission for this request 405                 HTTP method not allowed
+400                 Bad Request - Often missing a required parameter 401                 Unauthorized – Often missing or wrong authentication token 403                 Forbidden – You do not have permission for this request 404                 Cannot find redemption of the requested redemption id 405                 HTTP method not allowed
 500, 502, 503, 504  Server Errors - something is wrong on Stamps' end
 =================== ==============================